wallstreetio/ontraport/README.md

 ## List of Provided Ontraport Objects

-For the full list of objects that Ontraport provides and better documentation for each of the endpoints, please refer the [Ontraport Documentation](http://api.ontraport.com/doc/#/).
+For the full list of objects that Ontraport provides and better documentation for each of the endpoints, please refer to the [Ontraport Documentation](http://api.ontraport.com/doc/#/).

 * Contacts
 * Tasks